Eleanor Bauer

-Eleanor Bauer (born Santa Fe, New Mexico, 1983) is an American choreographer and dancer.
+Eleanor Bauer is an American choreographer and dancer.

-Training and start as a choreographer / dancer
+Early life and education

 Eleanor Bauer studied at the Idyllwild Arts Academy (1997–2000) in California and subsequently the NYU School of the Arts (2000–2003).

 After completing her bachelor's degree in dance, she choreographed and danced in different places in New York, including Danspace Project, The Kitchen, Symphony Space, LaMaMa ETC, Joe's Pub, Judson Church, Joyce SoHo, Dixon Place, OfficeOps, and Ur, The Dance Palace.
 In 2004, she went to Brussels to study at the dance school P.A.R.T.S., where she completed the Research Cycle (2004–2006).
 She currently is a PhD candidate in Choreography at the Stockholm University of the Arts.

-Work as a choreographer
+Career

+Choreography

-Eleanor Bauer's work is at the intersection of choreography, dance, text, music and performance.
+Bauer's work is at the intersection of choreography, dance, text, music and performance.
 Her productions vary in size and used media, and focus on questioning categories, production methods and ways of thinking performance.
 In her work, she utilizes the strict codes and concepts of contemporary dance in a shrewd and subtle way, with an expressive directness that tends toward cabaret and vaudeville.